meta-company/makex/README.md

 <!-- heading -->

-Makex is a new and simplified build and automation tool, similar to the original [Make](https://en.wikipedia.org/wiki/Make_(software)).
+Makex is a new and simplified build and automation tool.

 It __*makex*__ stuff happen. 🙂